allancastrotk/ptp-calculators.code/docs/05-embed-model.md

 - The host should validate origin before applying changes.

 This approach prevents scrollbars and keeps the embed aligned with the host layout without manual tuning.

+## Communication scope

+Host <-> iframe communication is limited to language handoff and auto-resize.
+No calculator API calls occur from the host.